Belief Runs Deep

 However, many athletes tell me that they “should” win a tournament or beat a particular team or opponent based on a ranking or past result.
 In youth sports, this superficial expectation based on outcome is not the same as belief.
 This is an “outcome-based expectancy,” which is different.
 It has elements of entitlement, hope, but not necessarily the glue that has them spend an extra 30 minutes practicing serves or doing more crunches for their core.

 But, when the best athletes in the world are on their game they have an unshakable belief and expectation that they will get the job done.
 They want the game or match on the line.
 They want that pressure.
-They want it because they believe in the work they put in, the skills they know they have acquired, and they are determined to execute them.
-Make no mistake about it–Nadal, Sharapova, LeBron, Woods–their belief started many years ago and is built upon every single day they are on the practice court pushing themselves to the limit because they believe.
+They want it because they believe in the work they put in and they are committed to executing their skills.
+Make no mistake about it–Nadal, Sharapova, LeBron, Woods–their belief started many years ago and is built upon every single day, pushing themselves to the limit because they believe.